 The week after its unveiling I have visited the memorial erected in Hyde Park to those who died in the 7/7 bombings.
-Tall concrete posts, each representing an individual, painted silver and embossed with the location of their death bear no name.
+Tall steel posts, each representing an individual, painted silver and embossed with the location of their death bear no name.

 The press have made something of the individuality of the posts, each being made of sand molded steel and therefore slightly different from each other.